agramfort/tinygbt/README.md

 Since this code is not for production, it is not optimized for speed and memory usage.

+Scikit-Learn design refactoring was completed by Alex Gramfort

 ### Experiment

 - Data: [LightGBM's regression example data](https://github.com/Microsoft/LightGBM/tree/master/examples/regression)